 If your preference is to own your own software, or if you're not sure you can maintain an Office 365 subscription for the long term, the on‑premise version may be your best option.
 Deep integration to third-party applications or a need for significant customization are also reasons you should go for an on-premise setup.
 More about the reasons to keep SharePoint on-premise in this blog.

 However this means that when Microsoft upgrades its Office software you won't have the latest version, nor will it allow you to quickly scale as the business requires.

 Can I still follow the folder format in my file share when I migrate my files to SharePoint?

 While SharePoint can accommodate your folder structure similar to your file share, we think it’s no longer needed.
 SharePoint has a powerful search capability that simplifies the way you organise and categorise your files.
 It does most notably through the use of metadata.
 Tagging your files in a consistent way will make it easier to find them for future use, without the need to dig through heaps of folders.

-How do I assess if I’m ready to upgrade to SharePoint 2016?
+How do I assess if I’m ready to upgrade to the latest SharePoint on-premises version?

 The key to determining your readiness is to do your homework first.
 Plan the upgrade with your users early on and perform an audit of your existing environment.
 Determine which sites or files to retain or plan to build on your SharePoint farm.
 You can also read these additional resources to help you better prepare for your SharePoint upgrade project: